joshuapaschall/listhitapp/README.md

 If incoming files don't show a Supabase link, verify these values were available when the webhook executed.

+## Database bootstrap

+Provision a fresh Supabase instance by running the consolidated SQL files in `scripts/db` in numeric order:

+1. `scripts/db/00_extensions.sql`
+2. `scripts/db/01_schema.sql`
+3. `scripts/db/02_functions_triggers.sql`
+4. `scripts/db/03_rls_policies.sql`
+5. `scripts/db/04_seed.sql` (optional demo data)
+6. `scripts/db/05_scheduler.sql` (optional pg_cron jobs)

+The Supabase Dashboard SQL editor is sufficient—paste or upload each file in order and run it.
+If you prefer the CLI, pipe each file through `psql $SUPABASE_URL -f <file>` after exporting your database connection string.
+The `db/legacy` folder retains the historical migrations and prior bootstrap scripts but is not applied to new environments.

 ## Voice Routing & Tenancy

 Voice routing is tenant-aware so each inbound DID can point to a specific customer organization.